eu-invoice/ce-config/README.md

+# All development has been moved to a repo https://github.com/CenPC434/ce-config

 # CIUS and Extension configuration format for EU invoice

 This repo contains draft of machine readable format for describing CIUS and extensions of EU invoice (EN 16931-1:2017)